FlexDoc/Javadoc - JavadocClassic - Parameters

 Default Value

-The default value of this parameter is produced from all -group options found on the Javadoc command line.
+The default value of this parameter is produced from all -group options found on the Javadoc command-line.
 Each -group option is converted to a single value item of this parameter.

 So, you can use Standard Doclet's -group options instead of specifying this parameter directly.

-All Classes Summary
+All Class Summary

 gen.overview.allClasses : boolean